The Greater Southern Waterfront

 To commemorate the history of the park, horn bollards used at the Tanjong Pagar Terminal since 1972, along with other maritime artefacts, will be displayed in the park.

-4 new nature parks at Greater Southern Waterfront4 New Nature Parks - As part of the plans to improve wildlife connectivity between Labrador Nature Reserve and its surrounding green spaces along the Greater Southern Waterfront, the Labrador and Alexandra areas will get four new parks.
-These new parks will come under a new Labrador Nature Park Network which will cover more than 200ha.
-It will comprise 11 sites, including the four new parks, six existing ones and Labrador Nature Reserve.
+Four New Nature Parks - As part of the plans to improve wildlife connectivity between Labrador Nature Reserve and its surrounding green spaces along the Greater Southern Waterfront, the Labrador and Alexandra areas will get four new parks.
+These four new parks will come under a new Labrador Nature Park Network which will cover more than 200ha.

 The last two new parks will be completed in tandem with upcoming housing developments at the Keppel Club site.